Bitfinex

+Bitfinex is a cryptocurrency exchange owned and operated by iFinex Inc, and is registered in the British Virgin Islands.
+Bitfinex was founded in 2012.
+It was originally a peer-to-peer bitcoin exchange, and later added support for other cryptocurrencies.
+Bitfinex was one of the first professional platforms built for cryptocurrency trading.
+Bitfinex is the world's second-largest exchange by number of bitcoins held in its digital wallet, and is estimated to have about 403,000 bitcoins.
+It has 1.6 million users.

 History

 2012: Early history

-Bitfinex was founded in December 2012 as a peer-to-peer Bitcoin exchange offering digital asset trading services to users worldwide.
-Bitfinex initially started as a P2P margin lending platform for Bitcoin and later added support for more cryptocurrencies.
+Bitfinex was founded in December 2012 as a peer-to-peer bitcoin exchange offering digital asset trading services to users worldwide.
+Bitfinex initially started as a P2P margin lending platform for bitcoin and later added support for more cryptocurrencies.
+It was one of the first professional platforms built for cryptocurrency trading.

+Raphael Nicolle, an IT technician from Paris, launched Bitfinex following a previous project called Bitcoinica.
+He continued to work as a developer for the platform until the beginning of 2017.
+Bitfinex was designed to offer high-volume trading and both spot and derivatives products, including exchange trading, margin trading, margin funding (P2P lending), over-the-counter markets, and derivatives trading.

-2015-2016: New partnership and security breach
+2015–2016: New partnership and security breach

-In 2015, Bitfinex partnered with Palo Alto company BitGo to offer highly-secured "wallets" that allow people to store their digital currencies online.
-BitGo has insurance against Bitcoin theft.

-In May 2015, the exchange was hacked, which resulted in the loss of 1,500 Bitcoins or about $400,000 USD of their customers' assets.
-In October 2018, Bitfinex again had serious difficulties with its banking relationships.
-Its management stated, "Bitfinex is not insolvent on October 7."
+In 2015, Bitfinex partnered with Palo Alto company BitGo to offer highly-secured wallets that allow people to store their digital currencies online.
+BitGo has insurance against bitcoin theft.
+In May 2015, the exchange was hacked, which resulted in the loss of 1,500 bitcoins or about $400,000 USD of their customers' assets.
 In June 2016, the U.S. Commodity Futures Trading Commission ordered Bitfinex to pay a $75,000 fine for offering illegal off-exchanged financed commodity transactions.
 The order also found that Bitfinex violated the Commodity Exchange Act by not registering as a Futures Commission Merchant.